binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta the author and the or
+Binay Bhusan Mohanta the author and the o